chauff/cse1500-web-transcripts/Assignment-1.md

 ---

-## 4. Web programming project: Board game
+## 4. Web programming project: board game app

 In this, and the upcoming two assignments, you will complete a Web programming project.
-This year, this will be a traditional **board game** - you can choose between one of 9 games; at the end, your application will have the following functionalities:
+This year, this will be a traditional **board game** - you can choose between one of 9 games; at the end, your application will have the following functionalities (you can opt to do more of course):

-- It works well in a modern browser used on a laptop/desktop, i.e. we are considering screen resolutions of 1366x768 or similar.
-In this project, we are **not** concerned about apps for mobile screens.
+- It works well in a modern browser used on a laptop/desktop device, i.e. we are considering screen resolutions of 1366x768 or higher.
+In this project, we are **not** concerned about apps for mobile devices.
 - Upon entering your Web application's URL, a *splash screen* will be shown that allows a user to see some statistics of the game (how many games are currently ongoing, how many users have started a game, etc.), an introduction of how-to-play on your platform and a "Play" button.
-- Upon pressing "Play" the user will enter the **game screen** (more than one is possible, but only one is required) and wait for a sufficient number of other gamers to start playing (it has to be made clear to the user that s/he is currently waiting for other players).
+- Upon pressing "Play" the user will enter the **game screen** and wait for a sufficient number of other gamers to start playing.
+It is clear for the player when s/he is waiting for more players to enter the game.
 - Once there are sufficiently many players, the game starts and the players play against each other.
 Many games can take place at the same time.
-- The board needs to look sufficiently good; all required game elements need to be visible (e.g. if a game requires a dice, a dice element needs to be visible)
+- The board needs to look sufficiently good; all required game elements need to be visible (e.g. if a game requires a dice, a dice element needs to be visible).
 - Once a player makes a move, the validity of the move is checked and invalid moves are rejected.
 Once a player wins the game, this information is announced to all players in the game.
-- Players see basic game information (at least time passed since the game started; depending on the game other basic information should be included, e.g. in chess, each player sees a list of lost pieces).
+- Players see basic information about the ongoing game (at least time passed since the game started; depending on the game other basic information should be included, e.g. in chess, each player sees a list of lost pieces).
 - Players are able to play the game in fullscreen mode.
 - Players play the game with the mouse.
 - Players receive notifications on their Desktop when it is their turn to move.
 - Once a player drops out of a game, the game is aborted.
 - Moves are animated and have sound effects.

 The list above should tell you that you have considerable (artistic) freedom.
 In each assignment, you will be given a set of minimum requirements (e.g. here are the three types of CSS rules you need to have in your code); you can of course do more than required.

+The only caveat is that no external libraries or frameworks are allowed, apart from [jQuery](https://jquery.com/).
+We allow `jQuery` as it is used in the Web course book; you can use it too, but are not required to.

+A caveat to the caveat: if you have incorporated the requirements listed above without any additional libraries/framework besides `jQuery` and you want to keep improving your application, you can indeed incorporate existing libraries/frameworks (make sure to document clearly where in your code you employ it).
+The basic use case here is the inclusion of a semi-intelligent computer opponent - while for the game of battleship it would not be too hard to implement a computer opponent yourself that performs decently [based on a number of rules](http://www.slate.com/blogs/browbeat/2012/05/16/_battleship_how_to_win_the_classic_board_game_every_time.html), for chess this would not be possible in the time you have; here, a chess engine such as [Stockfish](https://github.com/nmrugg/stockfish.js/) helps.

 For instance, if you implement a chess game, you can also add a game engine that evaluates each position and displays this information (likelihood of winning) to the players.
 Or you can offer a computer opponent, if no human player is available.

-The only caveat is that no external libraries or frameworks are allowed, apart from [jQuery](https://jquery.com/).
-We allow `jQuery` as it is used in the Web course book; you can use it too, but are not required to.

 Here are your board game options to choose from:

 1. [Ludo](https://en.wikipedia.org/wiki/Ludo_(board_game)): 2-4 players
 2. [Draughts](https://en.wikipedia.org/wiki/Draughts): 2 players
-3. Chess - there are many variants available, [pick one](https://en.wikipedia.org/wiki/List_of_chess_variants): 2-4 players depending on the variant
+3. Chess - there are many variants available besides the default, [pick one](https://en.wikipedia.org/wiki/List_of_chess_variants): 2-4 players depending on the variant
 4. [Snakes and Ladders](https://en.wikipedia.org/wiki/Snakes_and_Ladders): 2-4 players
 5. [Mastermind](https://en.wikipedia.org/wiki/Mastermind_(board_game)): 2 players
 6. [Scrabble](https://en.wikipedia.org/wiki/Scrabble): 2-4 players